-Crop Breeding & Genomics - PD Dr. Zerihun Tadele
+Crop Breeding & Genomics - Prof. Dr. Zerihun Tadele

 We focus on improving economically important but under-researched crops from developing world.
 Currently we do research on tef (Eragrostis tef), a major cereal crop from Ethiopia.
 Tef is closely related to finger millet (Eleusine coracana) that is mainly cultivated in India and Africa.
 The crop is particularly important because it adapts to diverse climatic and soil conditions and also tolerates many pests and diseases.
 In addition to its nutritional advantages, the seeds of tef are free of gluten, a substance found in wheat and other cereals for which high number of people are allergic.